SilkRose/Pony/stories/script-kitty/script-kitty.md

 After a few minutes of letting the requests flow, Opal noticed a new device on Fluttershy's local network, it was Rarity's phone.

-*Why is she back so soon!?
+*Why is she back so soon?!
 Better clean up before I get caught.*

 With a flick of her tail and random contorts and bounces she shut down her operation.
 The requests stopped.
 The database query had completed.
 The command-line tools terminated.
 With the terminals closed, she shut down the computer and hopped over to Fluttershy's bed.